 You can now Apply Online for winter and spring programs.
 In person registration is on Mondays and Wednesdays from 8:30 am to 11:00 am (except on holidays).
-We are accepting applications for spring 2018 programs.
+We are accepting applications for fall and spring programs.
 Class start dates are listed in the Calendar section.
 All prospective students must follow the registration process and bring the required documents to register.
 Visit the Admissions for details.
 We look forward to helping you succeed.

 During the admissions process, all students are tested in Reading comprehension, Math skills and Language skills utilizing the TABE (Test in Basic Adult Education).
 The results of these tests determine the eligibility of the student to enter his or her desired program.
 A high school diploma or equivalent is required for college preparation and vocational programs.
 In some cases, applicants are not ready for the requirements of their chosen program.
 In order to allow the student an opportunity to meet the requirements, the SUNY Bronx EOC offers several programs to prepare him/her for the chosen program.